dleovl/Bootstrap/README.md

 Some tweaks are currently not supported.
 This can either be due to lack of daemon support, or a poorly written tweak that has hardcoded rootful/rootless paths that cannot be patched.

 Here are some examples of known incompatible tweaks and why:
 - iCleaner (Pro): Support for daemons is likely required.
-Install [iCleaner Pro](https://ib-soft.net/cydia/) and run `sudo icleaner` in a terminal.
+Install [iCleaner Pro](https://ib-soft.net/cydia/) and run `sudo icleaner` in a terminal for an alternative.
 - Crane (Lite): Crane / Crane Lite does not work, as support for daemons is required, though you can partially manage through Preferences if you are **100%** sure you know what you're doing.
 Follow [this guide](https://github.com/roothide/Bootstrap/issues/11#issuecomment-1873340249) for instructions on how to use it within Preferences. **Be wary, this method isn't supported by Crane, nor does this method do anything advanced, rather automates the swapping of the actual data of containers on its own.** This is nothing more you can achieve with Filza and does not contain any safeguards and extra features like the fully functioning tweak with `cranehelperd` would provide.
 - Aemulo: Support for daemons is required.
 - Flex 3 Beta: This application breaks `com.apple.Preferences` when injected if you have it alongside PreferenceLoader.
 Use the [updated version](https://twitter.com/Dxcool223x/status/1741169030340243520).